Where Safety Is Concerned – Be Smart And Be Aware

 - Whether you live in an apartment, in a neighborhood, or out in the country, always be on the lookout for strangers lurking about.
 Be aware of your surroundings, and always have an escape route planned out in advance.

-If a prowler is in your house, and you can’t safely get to your landline, keep a cellular phone handy for emergencies.
+- If a prowler is in your house, and you can’t safely get to your landline (if you even have one anymore! :)), keep a cellular phone handy for emergencies.